 REVIEW: White Fudge Oreos

 Opening the box, I feel positively giddy.
 White Fudge Oreos look just like I remember: giant blobs of Oreos covered in white fudge.
 The outer coating is a thin thickness that adds creamy sweetness without overwhelming the chocolate cookie.
-I guess “White Fudge Oreos” sounds fancier than “Oreos Slathered In The Stuff That’s Normally On Their Insides”, but the white fudge tastes exactly like the classic creme in the middle.
-It basically tastes like a Double Stuf Oreo but with the order of operations mixed up.
-That’s not a complaint, though.
-It’s all delicious.
+I guess “White Fudge Oreos” sounds fancier than “Oreos Slathered In The Stuff That’s Normally On Their Insides”, but the white fudge tastes a lot like the classic creme in the middle.
+It’s basically a Double Stuf Oreo with the order of operations mixed up.

 Though nutrition clearly doesn’t matter to people like you and me, it’s worth noting that despite how similar they taste, White Fudge Oreos are waaaay worse for you than Double Stuf Oreos.
 You can eat twice as many Double Stuf Oreos and still consume half the saturated fat that’s in the Christmas version.
 However, there’s no feeling of holiday joy when you open a box of regular Oreos.
 So I guess it depends on whether you want to be like Santa (super festive but morbidly obese) or the Grinch (lacking in Yuletide spirit but more likely to live past 40, despite his heart irregularities).